"COVID-19 Cases Surpassed 300,000 Email Scam" removal guide

 Screenshot of a fake Outlook login page:

-Screenshot of a fake World map showing countries with COVID-19 cases which gets opened after entering credentials in the fake Outlook page:
+Screenshot of a fake World map showing countries with COVID-19 cases, which is opened after entering credentials in the fake Outlook page:

 Instant automatic malware removal: